 4. Asclepias variegata (redring milkweed) native to most of the eastern US and Canada.
 Suited for hardiness zones 3a-9b.

-We also direct sowed viridis last fall…why put all your seeds in one basket?
+We also fall planted milkweed seeds in late October…why put all your seeds in one basket?

 Winter sowing milkweed doesn’t require a huge investment (of your time or money!) and the rewards can be quite substantial when spring rolls around.
 You’ll be happy to learn most of the tools needed are already inside your home.